FAQ Commercial and Farm Trucks Vehicle Services

 What distance (mileage) do I use?

 You must report actual distance if you operated during the reporting period.
+Reporting period will be shown in the renewal instructions.

 Can I fax you my renewal application?